 For best practices, include phrases such as ‘Thanks for showing interest in our (X) product’.
 Also, list 3 to 5 points specific to the product to remind them of their interest.

 You’re an insurance agent that sells life insurance.
 You run your business website and collect interested clients’ information through its landing pages that you optimise regularly with new offers.
-You have just run a new offer for fresh graduates and started receiving leads.
-Here’s how you’ll want to write your first WhatsApp message to a lead named Joshua who has just filled in and submitted his details on your contact form.
+You started receiving leads on you ad that highlights new offers for fresh graduates.
+Here’s how you’ll want to write your first business introduction message on WhatsApp.

 You´re a real estate agent from Manhattan specialising in selling houses.
 One of your marketing strategies includes running Facebook lead ads and collecting leads.
 Here’s how you should compose your introduction message for a potential client who has just submitted her details on your Facebook Lead Form.